 Every year over 33,000 lawyers graduate from law school.
 These new graduates have little in the way of assets other than a juris doctor.
 Unable to pull together a traditional down payment and often with six figures of student loan debt, these lawyers struggle to get qualified for a mortgage under standard underwriting principles.

-Enter the JD Mortgage Loan, a mortgage product established by a few banks that recognize an opportunity to establish a relationship with a young lawyer looking to buy a house.
-The JD Mortgage Loan is a mortgage for lawyers (anyone with a juris doctor).
+Enter the JD Mortgage, a service we’ve put together to connect you with mortgage products established by a few banks that recognize an opportunity to establish a relationship with a young lawyer looking to buy a house.
+The JD Mortgage is a way to get a special mortgage for lawyers (anyone with a juris doctor).
 But before we discuss the details, first a little history.

 History of Physician Mortgages (Pre-cursor to JD Mortgages)

 Not that long ago, Bank of America recognized that thousands of cash-poor doctors were graduating each year with pent-up demand to purchase homes despite having any savings.
 These doctors, as a group, were unlikely to default on their mortgages and made for great long term customers since they often went on to purchase additional financial services over their lifetime.
 Using the standard mortgage criteria, these doctors would be turned away since they’re heavily in debt and have no history of earning big paychecks.
 A light bulb went off.
 The bank decided that if they could entice these customers with a no-money down mortgage, even if the mortgage had slightly higher interest rates and fees, the doctors would likely become customers for life and make the bank a ton of money in the process.
 Thus the concept of a “doctor mortgage” was born.
 Bank of America started it but since then many other banks have begun to offer the doctor mortgage as well.